Right to development

 The right to development is a human right that recognizes every human right for constant improvement of well-being.
+It was recognized by the United Nations as an international human right in 1986.

 History

+The right to development was debated for decades prior to its adoption as an international human right by the UN in 1986.
+Conceptual differences were impacted by Cold War political positions.
+The right to development is now included in the mandate of several UN institutions and offices.

+The UN's declaration was presaged by the 1974 Declaration on the Establishment of a New International Economic Order and in 1977 by a resolution of the United Nations Commission on Human Rights.

-The right was first recognized in 1981 in Article 22 of the African Charter on Human and Peoples' Rights as a definitive individual and collective right.
+The right to development was first recognized in 1981 in Article 22 of the African Charter on Human and Peoples' Rights as a definitive individual and collective right.
 Article 22(122) provides that: "All peoples shall have the right to their economic, social and cultural development with due regard to their freedom and identity and in the equal enjoyment of the common heritage of mankind."

+United Nations Declaration on the Right to Development

 The right to development was subsequently proclaimed by the United Nations in 1986 in the "Declaration on the Right to Development," which was adopted by the United Nations General Assembly resolution 41/128.
 The vote took place on the 4th of December 1986.
-A total of 146 States voted for the resolution with only one State against it and 8 abstentions (against: the United States of America (which later approved similar declarations); abstaining: Denmark, Finland, the Federal Republic of Germany, Iceland, Israel, Japan, Sweden and the United Kingdom of Great Britain and Northern Ireland).
-The declaration was preceded in 1974, by the Declaration on the Establishment of a New International Economic Order and in 1977 by a resolution of the United Nations Commission on Human Rights.
+A total of 146 States voted for the resolution with 8 abstentions (Denmark, Finland, the Federal Republic of Germany, Iceland, Israel, Japan, Sweden and the United Kingdom of Great Britain and Northern Ireland).
+The only state to vote against the declaration was the United States of America.

-The right to development is now included in the mandate of several UN institutions and offices.
+The text of the declaration was the result of significant compromises.
+It contained ten short articles and ambiguous wording.

 The Preamble of the Declaration on the Right to Development states "development is a comprehensive economic, social, cultural and political process, which aims at the constant improvement of the well-being of the entire population and of all individuals on the basis of their active, free and meaningful participation in development and in the fair distribution of benefits resulting therefrom."